 Use Visualizer to Narrow

 Upload photos and test your top 10-15 colors.
-Narrow to 3-5 favorites.
+Narrow to 3-5 favorites, keeping LRV range in mind for each room's light levels.

 3